 Outside Director Akira Matsumura provides his opinions and proposals regarding medical and clinical affairs in the Board of Directors from the standpoint of the experiences as a medical doctor and manager of a hospital.
-While Akira Matsumura holds 5.000 shares of the Company as of June 25th.
-2021, when the securities report was submitted, the Company does not recognize it to have significant impact on the relationship with Akira Matsumura.
-Furthermore, there are no human, capital, business affiliation or any other conflicts of interests between the Company and Akira Matsumura.
-In addition, while Akira Matsumura currently serves as the Hospital Board Trustee of Kennan Hospital, President of Ibaraki Prefectural University of Health Sciences, Co-Representative Director of Artron, and Advisor of Telix Pharmaceuticals, the Company does not have any human, capital, business affiliations or other conflicts of interest with the aforementioned four organizations.
-Furthermore, there are no human, capital, business affiliation or any other conflicts of interests between the Company and other Outside Directors and Outside Auditors.
+While Akira Matsumura holds 5,000 shares of the Company as of June 25th.
+2022, when the securities report was submitted, the Company does not recognize it to have significant impact on the relationship with Akira Matsumura.
+Furthermore. there are no human, capital, business affiliation or any other conflicts of interests between the Company and Akira Matsumura.
+In addition, while Akira Matsumura currently serves as the Hospital Board Trustee of Kennan Hospital, President of Ibaraki Prefectural University of Health Sciences, and Co-Representative Director of Artron, , the Company does not have any human, capital, business affiliations or other conflicts of interest with the aforementioned three organizations.